flare-foundation/docs/docs/user/wallets/dcent-wallet.md

 !!! note "Delegation instructions for the Flare network are awaiting confirmation"

-1. Click the `Discovery` tab at the bottom middle of the screen.
+1. Click the **Discovery** tab at the bottom middle of the screen.
-2. Select the `FTSO Portal` from the menu then click `Go`.
+2. Select the **FTSO Portal** from the menu then click **Go**.
-3. Choose the Songbird account you wish to use and click `Connect`.
+3. Choose the Songbird account you wish to use and click **Connect**.
-4. You will need to wrap your `$SGB` by clicking `SGB ↔️ WSGB` marked in green near the top middle of the screen.
+4. You will need to wrap your `$SGB` by clicking **SGB ↔️ WSGB** marked in green near the top middle of the screen.
-5. Input the `$SGB` amount you want to wrap and click the green `SGB ↔️ WSGB` box.
+5. Input the `$SGB` amount you want to wrap and click the green **SGB ↔️ WSGB** box.
-6. Click `Confirm` and follow the prompts to sign the transaction with your hardware device.
+6. Click **Confirm** and follow the prompts to sign the transaction with your hardware device.
-7. You can now delegate your `$WSGB` by clicking `Add delegation`.
+7. You can now delegate your `$WSGB` by clicking **Add delegation**.
-8. Select a provider and input the percentage of your `$WSGB` holdings you want to delegate to their service and press `Delegate`.
+8. Select a provider and input the percentage of your `$WSGB` holdings you want to delegate to their service and press **Delegate**.

     !!! note

-        Providers listed as a `Partner` have additional security features integrated with D'cent.
+        Providers listed as a _Partner_ have additional security features integrated with D'cent.

-9. Click `Confirm` and follow the prompts to sign the transaction with your hardware device.
+9. Click **Confirm** and follow the prompts to sign the transaction with your hardware device.
-10. Repeat steps 7 through 9 if you wish to add a second provider (up to two).
+10. To add a second provider (up to two), repeat steps 7 through 9.